siddhant-chhikara/Mixed-Signal-PCB-Audio-/README.md

 # 🔊 Portable Audio Amplifier PCB: Low-Noise Design & Power Management 🔋

-*(Add your best image here: a beautiful 3D render of your PCB, or a photo of the assembled board once you have it!)*

 This repository showcases the complete 2-layer PCB design for a compact, portable audio amplifier, integrating robust power management with a high-fidelity audio stage.
 The project focuses on solving critical challenges in **mixed-signal design** to ensure a clean audio output despite operating alongside noisy switching power electronics.